efridric/PatentResearch/README.md

 Wikipedia_Lucene_Indexer
 ========================

+What this project does:
-This program can take the official Wikipedia data and create a index using Apache Lucene
+  -Takes the official Wikipedia data and creates an index using Apache Lucene -Uses Lucene to search the patent data index

 In order to use this program you will have to import the external dependancies fromt the external jars dir